7 Kinds of Tweets You Need to Publish Daily

 Build an Audience First!

-You need at least to establish some kind of audience on at least one channel.
 That only happens when you engage with people regularly and offer value over time.

 Ideally an outreach campaign does not start with cold mailing but is just the logical extension of prior encounters.

-How do you build an audience on Twitter and elsewhere?
 You are actually helpful!
 Before that you listen in the first place.

 Flooding vs Helping People

-Don’t just flood people with links with no added context.
 Automation is the worst enemy of true engagement.
 Most marketers set it up and forget it.

 You should always take a perspective of mutual aid.
 How can you help people you want to help you?
-Remember that social media is like real life, it’s give and take, giving being first.

 Without a sufficient online presence you can’t give and reach out properly.

-Sending a mail without prior connection should be the exception.
-Writing a blog post or at least a tweet and addressing a person first is a good start.
+Writing a blog post or at least a social update and addressing a person first is a good start.

-You can’t talk at people out of the blue like spammers do.
-You have to provide value on an ongoing basis writing different posts or Twitter messages.
+You have to provide value on an ongoing basis writing different posts or updates.

-Tweet Examples to Publish Daily
+Social Media Update Examples to Publish Frequently

 ===